perimetersec/evm-fuzzing-resources/README.md

 # EVM Fuzzing Resources
 This repository provides a collection of resources on EVM fuzzing.
 It is actively maintained by [Rappie](https://x.com/rappie_eth) and regularly updated for relevance.

+Check out the [Recent Additions](recent.md) for the latest updates.

 If you have suggestions regarding the content, feel free to reach out on X or open a GitHub issue.

 ## Table of Contents